-Byte Value Action SW1 The terminal shall wait for a further status word (SW2).
-The terminal shall return the status words (together with any appropriate data) to the Application Layer and shall wait for another C-APDU.
+Byte Value Action SW1 '6X' or '9X' (except '60', '61', and The terminal shall wait for a further status word (SW2).
+'6C') The terminal shall return the status words (together with any appropriate data) to the Application Layer and shall wait for another C-APDU.